efmkoene/efmkoene.github.io/focusing.md

 My understanding of the method is that you create a space in your body to meet yourself.
 I know it sounds stupid.
 But hear me out.
 You create a space to get a sense on how you're feeling, deep down.

-V21.
+V22.

 <h2> Zoom in on how you're feeling </h2>
 <!--Timer portion-->
 <div id="Q0" class="">
   <h4> Take 30 seconds to just get a sense of yourself.
-Breath calmly and deeply.</h4>
+Breath calmly and deeply.
+How do you feel, in general?</h4>
   <input id="timer1" type="button" value="Start timer..." />
 <div id='countdown1'></div>
 </div>